osmandapp/web/main/blog/2020-05-26-ios-3-14/index.md

 ## Update UI for Contour lines

-The <i>Contour lines</i> menu was also modified.
+The *Contour lines* menu was also modified.
 Now it’s more convenient to adjust the contour lines on your map.
 You can read more about the <a href="https://osmand.net/features/contour-lines-plugin#How_to_use_it_I">Contour lines plugin here</a>.
 Note that you can download Contour lines for your region.

 <table>
   <tr>